Fruit tree tortrix moth – additional information

 The rate of development of each of the development stages of fruit tree tortrix moth is only completed when a known heat sum has accumulated.
 Heat sums can be calculated each day from the daily maximum and minimum air temperature.
 PESTMAN can be used to give approximate predictions of the timing of occurrence of each of the life stages of the pest.

-Control with indoxacarb (Steward), spinosad (Tracer) or synthetric pyrethroids (various products):
+Control with indoxacarb (Steward), spinosad (Tracer) or the synthetic pyrethroid deltamethrin (Decis):

-Indoxacarb (Steward), spinosad (Tracer) and synthetic pyrethroid insecticides are approved for control of tortrix moth and other caterpillars in apple orchards in the UK.
+Indoxacarb (Steward), spinosad (Tracer) and the synthetic pyrethroid insecticide deltamethrin (Decis) are approved for control of tortrix moth and other caterpillars in apple orchards in the UK.

 - Synthetic pyrethroid insecticides, which are very effective against the pest, should be avoided because they are harmful to predatory mites and other natural enemies.